How To Regrow Green Onions In Water And Move Them Into Hydroponics

 🚰 Setting Up The Regrowth Glass

-You need a small, narrow container to keep the stems standing upright.
-A shot glass or a small jam jar works well for an apartment kitchen.
-The goal is to submerge the roots while keeping the top cut dry.
+So you need a small, narrow container to keep the stems standing upright.
+For example, a shot glass or a small jam jar works well for an apartment kitchen.
+The goal is to submerge the roots while keeping the top cut dry, since wet cuts rot.

 • Place the cut stems root-side down into your glass.